Baseball, Mental Toughness

 He’ll tell you:

-“I feel good about school and I love school.
+“I feel good about school, and I love school.
 I feel like it's a place that lets me get time away from all the bad things going on.”

 “One thing I wish is that we had more say so in the schedule regarding what classes we take.”

-Deyshawn is one of 250 boys in our programs.
+Deyshawn is one of the 250 boys in our programs.
 We focus on uplifting and empowering 6th-12th grade Black boys who come from low-income households and who are underperforming in the areas of grades, attendance, and/or behavior.

 All of our student-athletes are from inner-city communities throughout Atlanta and attend Atlanta Public Schools.